robdrimmie/imtg/devlog/rmd/project.md

 ## notes and such (reverse chrono)
-As work in the secions above gets completed, I archive it down here.
+As work in the sections above gets completed, I archive it down here.
 This is not a _good_ system, but it is _a_ system.
 Eventually this should all be migrated into issues or the project tooling or whatever.